Majestic Castles in Denmark

 Kronberg Castle is also the setting for Shakespeare's tragedy "Hamlet, Prince of Denmark", the source of such famous quotes as….

-"To be or not to be, that is the question",
+"To be or not to be, that is the question",150 years after King Eric, the fortress was made into a castle by King Frederik II.

 "Neither a borrower nor a lender be", and